 “My years at Young Harris College provided me with an exceptional opportunity for learning.
 These opportunities, together with my life experiences, have served me well since graduating some 35 years ago.
 As the College now transitions to four-year status, it is a proud moment for all alumni and students.”

 Senior Vice President, Comptroller & Chief Accounting Officer, Southern Company

 An ambitious transformation is underway.

 In August 2011, Young Harris College broke all previous records for the fifth consecutive year with the largest fall enrollment in our history: approximately 900 students, a 50 percent increase since 2006.

 Growth of the magnitude and immediacy that we are experiencing will require enormous improvements and enhancements in the areas of academics, athletics, infrastructure and endowment.
 Though we are not starting from scratch, our transformation will require the highest commitment in terms of thorough planning, prudent investment, mindful execution and creative stewardship.

 To meet these requirements, we have launched a comprehensive capital campaign, Investing in the Future, which provides the financial guidance to power our strategic blueprint, enabling us to capitalize on our momentum and fulfill our vision of becoming a premier liberal arts college.

 In just four years, we’ve made tremendous progress toward that goal:

-- Earned accreditation from the Southern Association of Colleges and Schools (SACS) to grant bachelor’s degrees
+- Earned accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to grant bachelor’s degrees

 - Earned accreditation from the National Association of Schools of Music (NASM)